 How can I keep foxes out of my yard?

 First, consider that Red foxes are beneficial animals.
 They prey heavily on rodents, rabbits and insects.
 Must they be barred from your yard?
 If so, here are some suggestions.

-First, though, check to see if a mother fox is raising her young: Red foxes den from about March to late-June, while raising their young.
-You might find fur and feathers at a den entrance, indicating that food is being brought to youngsters.
-If possible, wait — the family will leave as soon as the pups are fully weaned.
+First, check to see if a mother fox is raising her young.
+You might find fur and feathers at a den entrance, indicating that food is being delivered to the youngsters.
+If possible, wait until the kits are fully weaned.

-• Is your trash container lid secured?
-Use a heavy strap to hold the lid on.
+- Is your trash container lid secured?
+Use a heavy strap to hold the cover down.
 If necessary, use a chain.

-• If you have a dog: Walk your dog around the perimeter of your yard, allowing him or her to scent-mark it.
-Do this regularly and also criss-cross the property so it will seem to the fox that your dog has free-run of the area (and perhaps she does).
-This might discourage a fox from crossing into your dog’s territory.
+- If you have a dog: Walk your dog around the perimeter of your yard, allowing it to scent-mark.
+Do it regularly and also criss-cross the property so it will seem to the fox that your dog has free-run of the area (and perhaps it does).
+That might discourage a fox from crossing into your dog’s territory.

 Foxes and rabies

-It’s commonly mistaken that a fox seen in the daytime might be rabid.
-But, foxes leave their resting areas when they’re hungry.
-It isn’t unusual for them to be out in daytime.
-If, however, a fox is acting aggressive without provocation, is listless, disoriented or paralyzed, call Animal Control for help.
-Don’t touch him.
+Foxes seen in the daytime are rarely rabid.
+It isn’t unusual for them to be out.
+They may leave their resting areas when they’re hungry or to play.
+If, however, a fox is acting aggressively without provocation, is listless, disoriented or paralyzed, call Animal Control for help.
+Don’t touch it.
 Should you be bitten or scratched by even a healthy-seeming fox, you should immediately undergo a series of rabies vaccinations.
 The rabies virus is deadly; only one person in the U.S. has recovered (that was from a bat bite) without taking the vaccines.
 The injections (which now go into the upper arm, not the stomach) are no more painful than a flu shot.
 Always err on the side of caution.